 A number of viruses are capable of infecting strawberries; when these viruses accumulate in plants, they could cause significant yield losses.
 Viruses have not commonly been problematic in strawberry production in the Southeastern U.S. However, aphid- and whitefly-transmitted viruses can become a problem, primarily in multi-year fields as viruses tend to accumulate over time.
+This is increasingly important with the recent discovery of multiple new viruses that are transmitted by these vectors (Medberry and Tzanetakis, 2022; Medberry, et al., 2022).
 The most common viruses in the Southeast are beet pseudo-yellows virus (BPYV), strawberry crinkle virus (SCV), strawberry mild yellow edge virus (SMYEV), strawberry mottle virus (SMoV), strawberry necrotic shock virus (SNSV), strawberry pallidosis associated virus (SPaV), and strawberry vein-banding virus (SVBV); of these, BPYV, SPaV, and SMoV are the most prevalent (Martin and Tzanetakis, 2013).
 In addition, the movement of non-certified planting material across states and counties increases the potential for virus epidemics to occur.

 Modern strawberry cultivars do not show symptoms in single-virus infections.
 However, when multiple viruses (mixed infections) accumulate in plants, symptoms and yield decline become obvious.
 Symptoms of mixed infections may include leaf discoloration (yellowing or chlorosis), stunting, a lack of marketable fruit, weakened plants, and/or plant death.
-Photos showing symptoms of mixed infections of SMoV and SMYEV are available in the Virginia Cooperative Extension publication "Mixed Infection of Strawberry Mottle Virus and Strawberry Mild Yellow Edge Virus in the Southeastern United States."
+Photos showing symptoms of mixed infections of SMoV and SMYEV are available in the Virginia Cooperative Extension publication "Mixed Infection of Strawberry Mottle Virus and Strawberry Mild Yellow Edge Virus in the Southeastern United States" and in the Plant Disease article "Characterization and Recent Advances in Detection of Strawberry Viruses."

 Viruses are not typically problematic in strawberries produced in an annual system when beginning with virus-tested planting stock.
-In the past twenty years, all strawberry virus epidemics started from second-year fields or nursery stock.
+In the past 20 years, all strawberry virus epidemics started from second-year fields or nursery stock.
 Multi-year fields are almost guaranteed to harbor virus-infected plants.
-Growers who opt for a multi-year production cycle need to monitor for virus vectors - primarily aphids and whiteflies - and manage them to avoid establishment in the field.
+Growers who opt for a multi-year production cycle need to monitor for virus vectors-primarily aphids and whiteflies-and manage them to avoid establishment in the field.